Skip to Main Content

 In 2022, 36% of participants in the U.S. gave money, 20% donated goods, and 18% volunteered.

-Takeaway: If you’re looking for ways to boost your GivingTuesday campaign, be sure to offer your supporters many ways to get involved in your organization.
-By offering many ways to get involved with your work, you’ll see better results overall.
-Get your donors excited about GivingTuesday by organizing volunteer events, asking for in-kind donations, or inviting supporters to share your messaging.
+Takeaway: If you’re looking for ways to boost your GivingTuesday campaign, give your supporters multiple ways they can get involved.
+Get your donors excited about GivingTuesday by organizing volunteer events, asking for in-kind donations, or inviting supporters to share your appeals with their personal networks.

 The success of GivingTuesday as a movement has a lot to do with its success at community building.
 People all over the world can do something together on this day to make the world a better place.
 That’s pretty inspiring.